dafer45/TBTK/doc/Manual.md

 We can for example introduce the operators \f$a_{xo\sigma}\f$, \f$b_{xys\sigma}\f$, and \f$c_{xyzso}\f$ for the molecule, graphene, and substrate, respectively.
 Here \f$x\f$, \f$y\f$, and \f$z\f$ corresponds to spatial coordinates, \f$s\f$ is a sublattice index, \f$o\f$ is an orbital index, and \f$\sigma\f$ is a spin index.
 First we note that the number of indices per operator is not the same.
-Further, even though every operator have an \f$x\f$-index, there is not necesarily any actual relationship between the different \f$x\f$-indices.
+Further, even though every operator have an \f$x\f$-index, there is not necessarily any actual relationship between the different \f$x\f$-indices.
 In particular, the molecule may be oriented along some axis which does not coincide with the natural coordinate axes of the other two materials, and even more importantly, there is no reason why \f$x\f$ should run over the same number of values in the different materials.
 Rather, the \f$x\f$-index is just a symbol indicating the first spatial index for the corresponding operator.
 Similarly, the sublattice and orbital indices for the different operators are not the same.